Divisiones Regionales de Fútbol in Ceuta and Melilla: Preferente of Ceuta

 The Preferente de Ceuta stands at the sixth level of Spanish football and is the only league played exclusively within the autonomous city of Ceuta.
 At the end of the season, the top four clubs advance to promotion playoff.
-The winner plays the champion of the Primera Autonómica de Melilla for promotion to the Tercera División RFEF (to Group 10, played by teams from Western Andalusia).
-Federation rules allow the playoff winner to be promoted directly if there is no Ceuta club in the Tercera RFEF.
+The winner plays the champion of the Primera Autonómica de Melilla for promotion to the Tercera Federación (to Group 10, played by teams from Western Andalusia).
+Federation rules allow the playoff winner to be promoted directly if there is no Ceuta club in the Tercera Federación.